-Intensive Programme (IP)
+Intensive Programme - the IP

 During the second semester all Euroculture students from all partner universities meet with Euroculture faculty and European experts during a seven-day summer school, which we call “The Intensive Programme” (IP).

 In preparing for the IP, Euroculture students have to write a research paper related to the annual IP-theme.
 During the IP, the Euroculture students present their papers and comment on the papers of their fellow students.
 Group work, public lectures, excursions, workshops, and seminars form further important parts of the IP.
-Socialising and interaction are of course also key components of the IP.
+Socialising and networking are of course also key components of the IP.

 The best IP papers are published in an annual publication.
 These publications can be found under Euroculture consortium publications at the University of Groningen website.